invision-makoto/dev-idh/README.md

 If the script is not being run while you are currently in your IPS installation root, you must set the path to your IPS installation in the ```IDH_PATH``` environment variable.

 ## Features
-As noted above, this is an early alpha project and has limited functionality.

 ### Interactive console
 ![](https://i.imgur.com/TzhVVOc.gif)